Chres-SC/bitcoin/doc/README.md

 Building
 ---------------------
-The following are developer notes on how to build Revolt core on your native platform.
+The following are developer notes on how to build Revolt Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)